-DKIM is essential to ensuring higher open rates for your email outreach.
+DKIM is an email authentication protocol that can bring you higher open rates for your email outreach.

 The added security DKIM offers increases your chances of landing in the inbox.